| |

 |

-The chair of the Competition and Markets Authority's cloud inquiry resigned early, citing the slow implementation of recommendations made in the 2025 report aimed at improving market dynamics in the British cloud computing sector, which involved AWS and Microsoft.
+Kip Meeks resigned as chair of the Competition and Markets Authority's cloud inquiry, citing the slow implementation of recommendations made in the 2025 report intended to promote market dynamics among major providers like Amazon Web Services and Microsoft.

 |